apear9/rdwplus/README.md

 # rdwplus

 An open source implementation of IDW-PLUS (inverse distance weighted percent land use for streams) from Peterson &amp; Pearse (2017).
-The original implementation was a Python-based ArcGIS toolbox for ArcGIS version 10.3.1.
+IDW-PLUS itself is a toolset that calculates the spatially explicit landscape representation metrics previously developed and used in Peterson et al. (2011).
+It is a Python-based ArcGIS toolbox, originally developed for ArcGIS version 10.3.1.
+This implementation uses R as the scripting language, with calls to modules and tools from GDAL (Geospatial Data Abstraction Library) and SAGA (System for Automated Geoscientific Analyses) to do the heavy lifting.

 ## References